 Fellowship of the College indicates a standard of professional expertise in organ playing technique, advanced keyboard skills, and interpretative understanding, which at this level will be stylistically well informed.
 It also indicates accuracy in advanced aural perception, and accomplishment in those written disciplines (advanced stylistic techniques and analysis of performance and historical issues in relation to organ repertoire and its broader musical context) which support practical musicianship.
 Read more.

-Candidates should note that modifications are being made to the requirements in the Keyboard Skills Tests and Written Papers of the Fellowship Diploma from July 2017.
 Click here for additional guidance.
 Specimen material for the revised FRCO is available in the Purchase Past Papers area of this site.

 Choral Directing Diploma (DipCHD)